Microchip-MPLAB-Harmony/csp_apps_sam_9x60/apps/dbgu/dbgu_ring_buffer_interrupt/readme.md

 - Connect a programming cable from JTAG connector J12 on board to programmer(J-32 Debugger).
 - Connect programmer(J-32 Debugger) to computer using a micro USB cable.
 - Connect the USB port J1 on board to the computer using a micro USB cable (to power the board)
+- Conect the UART Debug port J11 to computer using a FTDI Cable.

 ## Running the Application